Tim Burton's unrealized projects: Superman Lives

 Burton immediately hired Wesley Strick to write a completely different story about the death and return of Superman.
 The film entered pre-production in June 1997.
 Filming was originally set to begin in early 1998.
 Burton chose Pittsburgh, Pennsylvania as his primary filming location for Metropolis, while start dates for filming were pushed back.
 For budgetary reasons, Warner Bros. ordered another rewrite from Dan Gilroy, delayed the film and ultimately put it on hold in April 1998.
 Burton then left to direct Sleepy Hollow.
 Burton has depicted the experience as a difficult one, citing differences with producer Jon Peters and the studio, stating, "I basically wasted a year.
 A year is a long time to be working with somebody that you don't really want to be working with."

 Goosebumps

 When the Goosebumps film was in early production and was going to be made by 20th Century Fox and DreamWorks, Burton was originally going to produce it in 1998, with the option to direct.
-However, the project fell through and was later sold to Sony Pictures Entertainment, resulting in the 2015 film directed by Rob Letterman.
+However, the project fell through and was later sold to Sony Pictures Entertainment, resulting in the 2015 film directed by Rob Letterman and composed by Tim's friend Danny Elfman.